TotallyInformation/node-red-template-embedded/README.md

 # Release Notes

+## v0.0.7
+* Node-RED 0.17, node-red-contrib-contextbrowser
+* added nodemon to restart instance automatically on change of nodes when executing `npm run debug`.
+Node_modules is included in the path watch, but only extensions *.html and *.js.
+You can change this in file `.nodemonrc.json`.

 ## v0.0.6
 * added custom loggers for file output, syslog and a colorful console
 * added public html folder